Jiho-YesNLP/text-summ-for-doc-retrieval/README.md

-# Document Reranking for Precision Medicine with Neural Matching and Faceted Summarization
+# Literature Retrieval for Precision Medicine with Neural Matching and Faceted Summarization (2020 EMNLP Findings, long-paper)

 Neural document matching model and neural text summarization model for scoring documents in reranking purpose; `REL` is a document-relevance classification model. `EXT` is an extractive summarization model which identifies relevant words to the trained theme from the source document. `ABS` is an abstractive model which generates query-like sentences by given topic signal.

+*If you have any question about this code or any topic relate to this paper, please don't hesitate to send me (jiho dot noh at uky dot edu) an email.*

 ## Requirements